 Uffizi Gallery

-While it’s a rare visitor in Florence who hasn’t heard of the city’s most famous art museum, not everyone knows that the building itself used to be where the Medici family did business.
+While most visitors to Florence have heard of the city’s most famous art museum, not everyone knows that the Medici family once did business in the building itself.
 The Uffizi Gallery takes its name from the Italian word for “offices”—uffizi.

-Cosimo I commissioned the building of the Uffizi to house the family’s business enterprises next door to the former Medici palace, the Palazzo della Signoria (now the Palazzo Vecchio).
-When the last of the Medici family died, the enormous structure (which already housed quite a bit of artwork) was filled with more of the family’s extensive art collection.
-It was opened to the public as a museum in 1765.
+Cosimo I commissioned the construction of the Uffizi to house the family’s business enterprises next door to the former Medici palace, the Palazzo della Signoria (now the Palazzo Vecchio).
+After the last of the Medici family died, the enormous structure, already filled with artwork, absorbed even more of the family’s extensive art collection.
+In 1765, officials opened it to the public as a museum.

 The Uffizi is one of the first modern museums.
 Photo Credit: Michelle Maria